 Disposal of PPE and personal waste should be placed securely within disposable bags.
 When full, the disposable bag should be placed in a second bin bag and tied.
 These bags should be stored before being put out for collection.
 Other household waste can be disposed as normal.

 There is a risk that you will be exposed to a service user with COVID-19.
-All staff should remain vigilant for any new respiratory symptoms during the incubation period, which can be up to 14 days following last exposure to a confirmed case, and should NOT work if you have a fever or cough.
+All staff should remain vigilant for any new respiratory symptoms during the incubation period, which can be up to 10 days following last exposure to a confirmed case, and should NOT work if you have a fever, cough or loss of smell or taste.
 If you develop a fever or cough, contact 111 or your GP for further advice and self-isolate.

 Reducing the spread of infection in your home